|Oracle® Database VLDB and Partitioning Guide

 The following example drops all data older than January 2006 from the

-orders_oltp table.
-As part of the drop statement, an
+orders table.
+Note that as part of the drop statement, an

 UPDATE GLOBAL INDEXES statement is executed, so that the global index remains usable throughout the maintenance operation.
 Any local index partitions are dropped as part of this operation.

-ALTER TABLE orders_oltp DROP PARTITION p_before_jan_2006 UPDATE GLOBAL INDEXES;
+ALTER TABLE orders DROP PARTITION p_before_jan_2006 UPDATE GLOBAL INDEXES;

-MERGE operation as part of an Information Lifecycle Management (ILM) strategy, you can relocate older partitions to the most cost-effective storage tier.
-Using the
+MERGE operation as part of an Information lifecycle Management strategy, you can relocate older partitions to the most cost-effective storage tier.
+The data is available for

-MOVE functionality enables the data to be available for both queries and DML operations.
-Local indexes are maintained and likely relocated as part of the merge or move operation.
-The standard index maintenance is done for partitioned or nonpartitioned global indexes and is fully available for select and DML operations.
+SELECT but not for DML operations during the operation.
+Local indexes are maintained and you most likely relocate those as part of the merge or move operation as well.
+Normal index maintenance is done for partitioned or nonpartitioned global indexes and is fully available for select and DML operations.